scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ### Settings and Rewrites

 Significant indentation is enabled by default.
 It can be turned off by giving any of the options `-noindent`, `old-syntax` and `language:Scala2`.
 If indentation is turned off, it is nevertheless checked that indentation conforms to the logical program structure as defined by braces.
-If that is not the case, the compiler issues an error (or, in the case of `-language:Scala2Compat`, a migration warning).
+If that is not the case, the compiler issues a warning.

 The Dotty compiler can rewrite source code to indented code and back.
 When invoked with options `-rewrite -indent` it will rewrite braces to